On the Generalization Mystery in Deep Learning: Depth, Feedback Loops, and Signal Amplification

 \begin{example}[A Tale of Two Neurons] Consider the following linear neural network with one hidden layer with two neurons:

 Now consider the task of fitting it to the following dataset (dataset {\bf L} (``real") from Example~\ref{ex:two-datasets} that we have been using as a running example):

 Of the two neurons in the hidden layer, one, the ``good" neuron, $h^{(2)}$, is connected to the common input feature $x^{(6)}$, whereas, the other, the ``bad" neuron, $h^{(1)}$, is not.
-Therefore, the bad neuron can only help in memorizing the training data. \footnote{In terms of Example~\ref{ex:two-datasets}, the bad neuron only ``sees" the random dataset {\bf M}.}
+Therefore, the bad neuron can only help in memorizing the training data. \footnote{In terms of Example~\ref{ex:two-datasets}, the bad neuron ``sees" the random dataset {\bf M} instead of {\bf L}.}

 When we perform gradient descent starting, as before, from 0.01 for all parameters, we find that the weight for the good neuron ($w^{(2)}$) grows much more rapidly than that for the bad neuron ($w^{(1)}$) and we have good generalization (as measured on $(x_5, y_5)$):